Massage Therapy

 Massage is relaxing and restorative, allowing both the body and mind to reset to a calmer, more optimal state of functioning.

-Chronic stress has been linked to sleep problems, headaches, digestive difficulties, pounding heart, depression, anxiety and a wide range of other physical and emotional symptoms.
+Chronic stress has been linked to sleep problems, headaches, digestive difficulties, heart palpitations, depression, anxiety and a wide range of other physical and emotional symptoms.